 9. Clean windows, doors, and tracks.

 Clean the inside portion of your windows—particularly if you haven’t in a while.
-Also, feel free to get the outside, too, or put the windows into their own separate category if you’d rather focus on them throughout the house and all at once.
+Also, feel free to get them on the outside, too.
+Or put the windows into their own separate category if you’d rather focus on them throughout the house and all at once.
 Just make sure to adjust your time.

 Clean the following: